 What ruins limestone?

 Limestone is a soft and porous stone.
-One of the most popular types of limestone is marble, used for indoor flooring and countertops more than other limestone types.
+One of the most popular types of limestone is marble, which is used for indoor flooring and countertops more than other limestone types.
 As such, nearly anything can harm unsealed limestone, including both natural and unnatural elements and chemicals.
 Limestone cleaning must be performed carefully so that the stone is not damaged in the process.
 Limestone that is used around moisture – such as a pool deck or pond walkway – is especially vulnerable.
 Additionally, if anything acidic is spilled on limestone, even something as seemingly innocuous as tomato juice, the limestone can absorb the moisture and acid, and deterioration can occur.
 Additionally, patio furniture can scratch limestone, causing it to wear faster than it normally would.

-Types of Limestone We Care For
+Types of Limestones We Care For

 How to Clean Limestone & Lueders Limestone